Donald Angus Beaton

-Donald Angus Beaton (1912-1981) was a Canadian blacksmith and a Cape Breton-style fiddler.
+Donald Angus Beaton (April 20, 1912 - July 29, 1982) was a Canadian fiddler and composer associated with the Cape Breton musical tradition.

 Early life

 Beaton was the son of Angus R. Beaton (Aonghas Raonuill) and Annie Belle Campbell.
+He worked as a blacksmith until the mid-1940s and later operated a taxi business in Mabou.

 Career

-Beaton performed traditional fiddle tunes, as well as more than 50 of his own compositions.
-He was well known as a dance fiddler.
+Beaton performed traditional Cape Breton fiddle tunes, as well as more than 50 of his own compositions.
+He was known as a dance fiddler.
+From the 1950s to the 1970s, Beaton and his wife, Elizabeth Beaton, were leading dance musicians in Inverness County, performing at numerous dances and concerts.

-He often played and recorded with family members.
-The albums The Beatons Of Mabou - Marches, Jigs, Strathspeys & Reels of the Highland Scot and Cape Breton Fiddle and Piano Music, The Beaton Family of Mabou feature his compositions played by his family.
-He also published a book of his tunes.
+He published the albums The Beatons Of Mabou: Marches, Jigs, Strathspeys & Reels of the Highland Scot, Cape Breton Fiddle and Piano Music, and The Beaton Family of Mabou, which include his compositions performed by Beaton and members of his family, including Elizabeth Beaton, Joey Beaton, and Kinnon Beaton.